calebsmith/yaml-compose/README.md

 However, in practice, docker-compose leverages the working directory of the compose file for certain needs such as volume mounting.

-As a workaround, consider a shell function or alias such as:
+As a workaround, consider a shell function such as:

 ```
-# ~/.zprofile
+# In ~/.zprofile

 # compose docker-compose and yaml-compose together
 function dcc() {